opnsense/docs/source/manual/gateways.rst

 names like :code:`WAN_DHCP`.

 In cases where you need to forward specific networks to a specific target, you can use static routes, which can be configured in
-:menuselection:`System->Routes->Configuration` and are depended on the entries shown in the gateway page.
+:menuselection:`System->Routes->Configuration` and depend on the entries shown in the gateway page.

 A specific kind of route is the :code:`default` route, this is where all traffic is being send when no other static route is configured.
 There can only be one default at a time per ip protocol (ipv4, ipv6) in the system routing table.